ulucaydin/uberalles/README.md

 - Build for production: `gulp`
 - Preview the production build: `gulp serve:dist`

-#### Deploy via Docker
+#### Build via Docker
 Since this is a standalone webapp, it benefits the simplicity to be Dockerized and served with a Nginx based container.

+##### Build yourself
 Dockerfile at the root folder to build yourself (you need to build it via `gulp` to generate the `dist/` folder).

+##### Pull from Docker Hub
+Docker hub already has a pushed image at ulucaydin/uberalles.
+To run, simply run the following:
+`docker run -d -p 80:80 ulucaydin/uberalles`

+#### Todo
+- Testing automation (via Mocha)
+- Mobile friendlyness (mostly done, missing handling of the control panel)